 But don't limit yourself to the city limits, because Colorado's real magic is the breathtaking scenery.
 Take a visit to one of the half-dozen ski resorts close to Denver, where you can also snowboard, snowshoe, and cross-country ski.
 If winter sports aren't your thing, a simple day hike in the nearby forests and mountains make for an intimate albeit wintry excursion.

 Escape winter altogether and insert yourselves directly into the Southern Hemisphere summer.
-Known as the Paris of South America, Buenos Aires is famous for its first-rate wines, charming rural estancias, and sensual tango dancing.
+Known as the Paris of South America, Buenos Aires is famous for its first-rate wines, charming rural estancias (cattle ranches), and sensual tango dancing.

 Enjoying dinner in an Argentine steakhouse is an easy way to celebrate a romantic night out, especially when paired with a bottle of a local Malbec wine.
 As one of the foodie capitals of Latin America, the burgeoning restaurant scene in Buenos Aires is constantly becoming more creative, more diverse, and more delicious.